DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Image-Text Alignment and Image Quality Evaluation

 \subsection{Image-Text Alignment Results}

 \Cref{tab:alignment_quality_results} shows the results of image-text alignment evaluation based on models (captioning, retrieval) and human annotators.
 The top row corresponds to the upper-bound performance: VL-T5 on COCO Karpathy test split images for captioning, CLIP with COCO images for retrieval, and 5.0 points for human evaluation.
 Overall, we show the trend of \stable{} $>$ \xlxmert{} $\approx$ \mindalle{} $>$ \dallevqgan{}.
-Although \xlxmert{} was trained on much smaller pretraining datasets than others, it shows performance comparable to other models.
-This might be due to the fact that \xlxmert{} is trained on COCO images.
+Although \xlxmert{} was trained on much smaller pretraining datasets than others, it performs similarly to other models.
+This might be because \xlxmert{} is trained on COCO images.
 The results indicate the effectiveness of in-domain pretraining as well as the importance of increasing model and data size.